1. Home

 Image of elderly man rubbing foot from plantar fasciitis

-Plantar fasciitis is a term used to describe pain on the bottom of your foot due to irritation of your plantar fascia, a thick band of connective tissue that runs from your heel to the base of your toes.
+Plantar fasciitis is a term for pain on the bottom of your foot caused by irritation of the plantar fascia, a thick band of connective tissue that runs from your heel to the base of your toes.

 Plantar fasciitis is a common problem for seniors that can be influenced by your shoes and how you walk.
 For this reason, plantar fasciitis insoles are very popular.
-Orthotics may help manage plantar fasciitis in several ways depending on the specific orthotics used.
+Depending on the specific orthotics used, orthotics may help manage plantar fasciitis in several ways.

-For example, orthotics may help by providing extra cushion to the heel, redistributing force off of the plantar fascia, and increasing activation of specific muscles in the leg to support the arch of your foot better.
+For example, orthotics may help by providing extra cushion to the heel, redistributing force off of the plantar fascia, and increasing activation of specific muscles in the leg to better support the arch of the foot.

 High Arches